 Experiencing bullying is challenging and upsetting.
-It’s one of those situations that leaves a permanent mark on a person’s inner fabric and can forever alter the path a person takes, depending on how the situation is handled.
+It's one of those situations that may negatively impact a person's mental health and can alter the path a person takes, depending on how the situation is handled.

-It’s no surprise that as more of life has become digital and online, bullies have gone there too.
-The problem with online bullies is that they are faceless and often harder to identify and stop than bullies in the off-line realm.
-The effect, though, is no less significant, especially on children.
-In fact, online bullying—cyberbullying—is the most common negative situation that can happen in the online space to any of our kids.
+As more of life has become digital and online, bullies have gone there too.
+The problem with online bullies is that they are faceless and often harder to identify and stop than bullies who are off-line.
+The negative effect, though, is no less significant, on children and adolescents.
+In fact, online bullying—cyberbullying—is the most common negative situation that can happen while spending time in the online space to any of our kids.

-Kids don’t report it to adults and don’t want to rat out their friends.
-To add insult to injury, schools uniformly don’t have great strategies for handling it.
+Kids do not report it to adults and do not want to rat out their friends.
+To add insult to injury, schools may not always have great strategies for handling it.

 It can be challenging to figure out.
-Look for subtle signs in behavior:
+Look for subtle signs or changes in behavior:

 - Not wanting to go to school or an activity